PV sales in India at ten-year low, industry working hard to regain volumes: SIAM | Business

 ''The sales growth we saw during the third quarter of the current fiscal contains some of the pent up demand from the first quarter, so standalone sales performance of the third quarter may not be a true reflection of the industry's overall sales,'' he said.

-Instead, cumulative sales from April to December 2020 period would better reflect the market pulse, Akukawa added.
+Instead, cumulative sales from April to December 2020 period would better reflect the market pulse, Ayukawa added.

 In the April-December period of the current fiscal, PV sales declined by 16.06 per cent to 17,77,874 units as compared to 21,17,920 units in the same period of 2019-20.
 Similarly, two-wheeler sales declined by 22.63 per cent, commercial vehicles by 37.23 per cent and three-wheelers 74.25 per cent as against the April-December period of 2019-20.